johnapaz/allinpoker/README.md

-# allinpoker
+# About This Project
-Prototype website for allinpokerseries.com
+This repository and project are for improving the website allinpokerseries.com.